Here’s What You Should Know if You Are Shopping For Data Recovery

 Are they Local?

-I offer standard or emergency on-site or pickup service in the Capital Region.
-You will be working with myself, locally.
+I offer standard or emergency on-site or local pickup service in the Capital Region.
+You will be working with me.
 I offer service to the entire Capital Region (including Rotterdam, Niskayuna, Rexford, Scotia, Glenville, Clifton Park, Colonie, Latham, Cohoes, Menands, Troy, Rensselaer, Saratoga, and Malta).
 Also, I have provided service to northern New York (Plattsburgh, Glens Falls), western New York (Syracuse, Rochester).
 I have also helped customers in Vermont, Massachusetts, and southern New York (Poughkeepsie, Newburgh, Kingston, and NYC).
 In addition I also offer computer repairs.

 Access to the Engineer

 From the start of the case to completion I give you status updates and you will have access to me.
 At larger companies, there is often no communication with the engineer working on your case.
 There are layers of marketing, call center employees and supervisor that you will speak to, but no the actual person recovering your data.

 Contact me for Professional Data Recovery.